forrest79/phpgsql/docs/db.md

 ## Some useful helpers

-On the `Forrest79\PhPgSql\Db\Helpers` object are three usefull static methods:
+On the `Forrest79\PhPgSql\Db\Helpers` object are three useful static methods:

 - `createStringPgArray()` - create PostgreSQL array syntax for strings, that can be used in a SQL query
 - `createPgArray()` - create PostgreSQL array syntax for numeric, that can be used in a SQL query

-> There is no automatic convertion from PHP to PostgreSQL - even arrays are not automatically converted.
-When you need this, you must perform convertion manually.
+> There is no automatic conversion from PHP to PostgreSQL - even arrays are not automatically converted.
+When you need this, you must perform conversion manually.

 ```php
 $stringArray = Forrest79\PhPgSql\Db\Helper::createStringPgArray(['Bob', 'Brandond']);